How can I obtain an Ohio voter registration application?

-You also may ask a county board of elections or the Secretary of State’s office to mail a registration form to you.
-You may download a copy of the form by clicking the button below.
-Once open you can fill it out on the screen and print it.
-Most importantly don't forget to sign the application before you mail it or carry it in.
+You can register on-line by pressing the button below or you may print a registration.
+You may also ask a county board of elections or the Secretary of State’s office to mail a registration form to you.
+Once open you can fill it out on the screen and print or submit it depending on the method you choose.
+Most importantly don't forget to sign the application if you mail it or carry it in.

 Where can I register to vote?

 You can register to vote in person at the locations listed above.

 Ohio has a 30-day voter registration requirement.
 If you register to vote by mail, your properly completed and signed registration application may be mailed to any of the afore mentioned locations, except the offices of the Bureau of Motor Vehicles or its deputy registrars, and must be postmarked not later than the 30th day before the first election in which you want to vote.